Arch9SK7/Wonder-Injector/README.md

 ## Make your pokemon files all you wish on pkhex > found here https://projectpokemon.org/home/files/file/1-pkhex/

 ## and making things easier with editing your personal pokemon from your game by just dumping your save directly to the PC via the ftp connection this program makes so you can then just insta inject them again when finished.

+### Credits
+Kaphotics: For some of the base code

+Testers: Ed Brual, Proflayton123